forestgrape/coronavirus/index.md

 ### virus classification
 As defined all [forms of life](#form-of-life) which don't encode their entire metabolism are called [viruses](#virus).
 Since such forms exists across the tree of life, viruses are as diverse as the tree of life.
 The goal of classification is usually to group things together which are similar to some features of interest.
 Features of interest for viruses are:
-* behaviour and habitats occupied
+* behavior and habitats occupied
 * genetic and structural similarity